-Figure 3 Real Producer Durable Equipment Growth
+Figure 13 Real Producer Durable Equipment Growth

-Note: Shaded areas represent U.S. recessions; 2008 recession dates are DOB staff estimates.
+Note: Shaded areas represent U.S. recessions; 2009Q3 trough date is DOB staff estimate.
 Source: Moody's Economy.com; DOB staff estimates.

 Profit-maximizing behavior dictates that the long-term rate of equilibrium investment is the rate of investment that maintains the optimum capital-output ratio.
 Assuming a standard Cobb-Douglas production function, the optimal capital-output ratio will be proportional to the ratio of the price of output to the rental rate of capital.
 This relationship holds for both types of producer durable equipment.
 Given this optimal ratio, desired growth in investment varies with output growth and changes in the rental rate of capital.